nardost/hello-microservice/README.md

-Example of architecture based on microservices for building a simple HelloWorld application.
+An example of architecture based on microservices for building a simple HelloWorld application.
 Below is a screenshot of the main user interface.

 Scenario is obvious: you input a HelloWorld message and you submit it.
 All the HelloWorld messages are listed into a table.